arduino-i2c

-In this entry we will see the I2C bus, one of the communication systems available in Arduino.
-In previous entries we have already seen the serial port and the SPI bus which, along with the I2C bus, make up the main communication systems.
+In this post, we will look at the I2C bus, one of the communication systems available in Arduino.
+In previous posts, we have already seen the serial port and the SPI bus, which together with the I2C bus, integrate the main communication systems.

-The I2C bus is of interest because, similarly to what happened with the SPI bus, a large number of devices have I2C connections, such as accelerometers, compasses, displays, etc.
+The I2C bus is interesting because, similarly to the SPI bus, a large number of devices have I2C connectivity, such as accelerometers, compasses, displays, etc.

-I2C is also referred to as TWI (Two Wired Interface) solely for licensing reasons.
+I2C is also called TWI (Two Wired Interface) solely for licensing reasons.

 However, the patent expired in 2006, so there is currently no restriction on the use of the term I2C.